Azure/RGCOPY/rgcopy-docu.md

 .\rgcopy.ps1 @rgcopyParameter
 ```

-> RGCOPY ensures in this example that the VMs 'ascs1' and 'ascs2' are deployed before all other VMs.
+> :warning: **Warning:** RGCOPY ensures in this example that the VMs 'ascs1' and 'ascs2' are deployed before all other VMs.
 After stopping all VMs, the VMs in the Availability Sets are not bound to a Availability Zone anymore.
 Therefore, you have to take care on your own that 'ascs1' and 'ascs2' are always started before the other VMs in their Availability Sets.

 An alternative for using Azure Availability Zones is using **VMSS Flex** (VM Scale Set with Flexible orchestration mode) **with zones**.
 Hereby, you can define the zone per VM.
 In each zone, Azure automatically distributes the VMs over different fault domains on best effort basis.
 This results in a mixture of zone deployment and using fault domains.
 Using Azure Availability Sets would not allow zones.
 Using Azure Availability Zones would not utilize fault domains.